 6. Add the seafood or chicken stock/broth and the white wine.
 Let simmer, uncovered, for 10 minutes so the stew liquid reduces a bit.

-7. While the summer vegetable stew is simmering, in a non-stick pan, warm the canola oil over medium heat.
+7. While the summer vegetable stew is simmering, in a non-stick pan, warm the vegetable oil over medium heat.

 8. Sprinkle some salt and pepper on the flesh side of the snapper fillets.

-9. Sear the fillets in the canola or olive oil, flesh side down until they are browned and crispy.
+9. Sear the fillets in the vegetable oil, flesh side down until they are browned and crispy.
 Turn them over and continue cooking until the fish feels firm to the touch, but not over cooked.

 10. Season the summer vegetable stew with the chopped herbs, salt and pepper.